 The Ptolemy Project (as it was now known) began working on Ptolemy II in 1996.
-The major reasons for starting over were to exploit the network integration, code migration, built-in threading, and user-interface capabilities of Java.
+One reason for starting over was to exploit the network integration, code migration, built-in threading, and user-inter-face capabilities of Java.
 Ptolemy II introduced the notion of domain polymorphism (where components could be designed to be able to operate in multiple domains) and modal models (where finite state machines are combined hierarchically with other models of computation).
 We built a continuous-time domain, that when combined with the modal modeling capability, yields hybrid system modeling.
-Ptolemy II has a sophisticated type system with type inference and data polymorphism (where components can be designed to operate on multiple data types), and a rich expression language.
+Ptolemy II has a sophisticated type system with type inference and data polymorphism (where components can be designed to operate on multiple data types), and a rich functional expression language.
 The concept of behavioral types emerged (where components and domains could have interface definitions that describe not just static structure, as with traditional type systems, but also dynamic behavior).
 Some (but not all) of the SDF capabilities from Ptolemy Classic were ported, and the heterochronous dataflow model was introduced.
 We contributed to a user-interface toolkit (called Diva) based on Java, built a user interface for Ptolemy II (called Vergil) based on Diva, designed a Java plotter (PtPlot), and introduced a 3-D animation domain.
 We built models that could be used as applets in a web browser.
 We introduced actor-oriented classes and subclasses with inheritance, and we added modeling capabilities for wireless systems.
 We also introduced lifecycle management actors and dynamically evaluated higher-order components.
 And we built numerous experimental domains that explored real-time and distributed computing (distributed discrete events (DDE), timed multitasking (TM), Giotto, and component interaction (CI)).

-As for code generation, the tactic in Ptolemy II is significantly different than that in Gabriel or Ptolemy Classic.
-Instead of components as generators, Ptolemy II uses a component-specialization framework built on top of a Java compiler toolkit called Soot.
-Ptolemy II uses XML for its persistent data representation, and has introduced the concept of migrating models.
+As for code generation, the tactic in Ptolemy II embodies two approaches, both significantly different than that in Gabriel or Ptolemy Classic.
+In the first approach, instead of components as generators, the code generator called Copernicus uses a component-specialization framework built on top of a Java compiler toolkit called Soot.
+The second approach has components as generators, but uses an architecture where the interfaces of components are defined exactly as in ordinary Ptolemy II actors,